 A software tool will be developed to translate output from the Storm Water Management Model version 5 hydraulic and hydrologic models into appropriate format for the Water Quality Analysis Simulation Program water quality models.
-This will allow the Water Quality Analysis Simulation Program models to simulate the effect of Combined Sewer Overflows (CSOs) on fecal coliform concentrations in the Tacony-Frankford and Cobbs Creeks.
+This will allow the Water Quality Analysis Simulation Program models to simulate the effect of combined sewer overflows on fecal coliform concentrations in the Tacony-Frankford and Cobbs Creeks.